OnlyFans Marketing Agency vs Management: Where Revenue Leaks

 Within the management/retention side, tools split again.
 Most, Infloww Copilot, Supercreator Super AI, Substy Pro, Creator Hero, are assisted: the AI drafts a reply, a human chatter reviews and sends it.
 That speeds a team to roughly assisted-AI reduces this to roughly 1.2–1.5 seats per creator (OFM-Tools) but you still staff one.
 Autonomous tools run every fan relationship with no human in the loop, so there is no chatter team to staff at all.
 The two are not the same product even though both get marketed as 'AI'.

-Where Anlora fits (and where it honestly does not)
+Where Anlora fits in an OnlyFans marketing agency stack (and where it doesn't)

 Anlora is not an OnlyFans marketing agency and does not pretend to be.
 It does not generate traffic, run ads, build a TikTok presence, or acquire subscribers, that is the marketing function, and it stays a human craft.
 Saying that plainly matters: a tool that overclaims its scope is one you cannot trust on the scope it does cover.

 What Anlora is: the autonomous retention layer on the management half of the funnel.
-It converts and retains the fans marketing brings in, running every fan conversation end-to-end, including VIPs, with no human reviewing or approving messages.
+It converts and retains the fans marketing brings in, designed to run every fan conversation end-to-end, including VIPs, without a human review queue.
 The operating model on that half changes from 'staff a chatter team' to 'no chatter team'.
-Pricing is a flat 20% of AI-generated revenue with no monthly fee (15–18% effective at 15+ creators), verified May 2026, aligned to retained revenue, not seats or subscriptions.
+Pricing is a flat 20% of AI-generated revenue with no monthly fee (custom rates at 10+ creators), observed May 2026, aligned to retained revenue, not seats or subscriptions.
+The agency cost calculator models the difference against your existing payroll.

 So the honest division of labor: keep (or hire) a marketing function to drive subscribers; use an autonomous retention layer to monetize and keep them without a chatter team behind it.
 Anlora owns the second half only, by design.